 This is a critical component of retail delivery.
-Your buyer will set a definitive due date that your product must arrive by at their distribution center; often called a Must Arrive by Date (MABD).
-Unfortunately, those setting due dates are not directly affiliated with receiving locations.
+Your buyer will set a definitive due date that your product must arrive by at their distribution center, often called a Must Arrive by Date (MABD).
+Unfortunately, those setting due dates are not part of receiving locations.
 You must set up an appointment time with the receiver independently.

 Some receiving locations have open scheduling while others have strict appointment hours with little to no flexibility.
-Understand which you are dealing with when working with a retailer so that your delivery isn’t at risk of being rejected for not arriving when it needs to.
+Understand which you are dealing with so that your delivery is not at risk of being rejected.

 Align Production and Transportation Schedules

-In addition to, confirming production schedules are aligned, it is important to communicate expectations to your warehouse partners.
-Doing so will give you the best chance at ensuring product is picked and packed by the date it is scheduled to be shipped by the carrier.
+In addition to confirming aligned production schedules, it is important to communicate expectations to your warehouse partners.
+Doing so will give you the best chance at ensuring the product is picked and packed by the date it is to be shipped by the carrier.

 If an order is not ready, and on the dock, a domino effect of delays can jeopardize timely delivery.
-Worse, for customer pick up (CPU) arrangements, the carrier may not wait and a new appointment will need to be set.
+Worse, for customer pick up (CPU) arrangements, the carrier may not wait, and you will need to set a new appointment time.

 Rethink Network Configuration

-Depending on how your warehouse and production facility network is set up, it may be beneficial to reconfigure your logistics processes around key customers.
+It may be beneficial to reconfigure your logistics processes around critical customers, depending on your warehouse and production facility network.
 When launching a new retailer relationship, some suppliers choose to switch to new warehouse providers or locations that are closer to critical receiving locations to cut down on transportation time.

 Request Due Dates that Fit Your Production Schedules

 But you’ll need to provide data-supported reasoning behind the request.
-To approve a date change, retail buyers must see data that illustrates why a change would beneficial to OTIF performance.
+To approve a date change, retail buyers must see data that illustrates why an alternative would be beneficial to OTIF performance.
 If you have a due date that doesn’t fit your production or transportation schedule, compile supporting information, and reach out to your buyer to request a new timeline on all future orders.

 Renegotiate Minimum Order Quantities and Cadence

-If you are unable to consistently fulfill the “in-full” portion of OTIF, adjusting minimum orders or order cadence can help your organization build inventory to better manage requirements.
+If you are unable to consistently fulfill the “in-full” portion of OTIF, adjusting minimum orders or order cadence can help your organization build inventory to manage requirements better.

 Build-In Lead Time

-It can be difficult to add sufficient lead time to shipments, and rush orders aren’t always avoidable.
+It can be challenging to add sufficient lead time to shipments, and rush orders aren’t always avoidable.
 However, doing so can help you significantly when it comes to hitting retail delivery requirements.

 When you give your logistics partner advanced notice, they can secure the most reliable carriers, cut costs, and ship orders with necessary buffer time.
 The unexpected happens in transportation.
 Shipping with an extra day or two of padding can be the difference between a successful and late delivery.